sg2342/freebsd-chromium-no-dbus/README.md

 chromium-no-dbus
 ================

-FreeBSD chromium port with optionalized dependency on DBus ans CUPS
+FreeBSD chromium port with optionalized dependency on DBus and CUPS

 see also: https://github.com/DragonFlyBSD/DeltaPorts/pull/664